Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Predictive Boundary Calculus and Deformation Theory

 \begin{remark} This predictive power distinguishes Algebraic Phase Theory from frameworks that are purely descriptive or classificatory.
 Boundaries, rigidity islands, and obstructions are not discovered after the fact; they are forced in advance by the axioms and their interaction. \end{remark}

-The predictive boundary calculus determines in advance where a phase must fail and which rigid structures survive past that point.
+The predictive boundary calculus determines in advance where a phase may fail and which rigid structures survive past that point.
 We now turn to the complementary and dynamic theory: once a boundary forms, \emph{how} may a phase vary?

-Deformation theory in APT shows that all possible variation is completely confined to the boundary quotient and that nothing inside the rigidity island can change.
-All deformation is therefore finite, discrete, and boundary-controlled.
+Deformation theory in APT studies how variation is governed by the boundary quotient together with the associated rigidity island.
+Within the standing admissibility framework, the rigidity island remains stable under admissible deformation, while deformation behaviour is constrained by the boundary structure.